schovi/react-iscroll/README.md

 Return iScroll instance if initialized

-### function component.withIScroll([callback])
+### function component.withIScroll([waitForInit], callback)

-Run callback with iScroll instance as argument if instance is initialized
+Run callback with iScroll instance as argument if instance is initialized.
+You can pass `true` as first argument for call callback after iscroll is initialized

 ```js
   onSomethingClick: function(ev) {